 After the first phase of call signaling, both clients have completed capability negotiation and know what resources are needed end-to-end.
-Clients send resource management messages using RSVP that may be interpreted hop-by-hop over the local (i.e., user) and access networks (or, optionally for embedded clients, the MAC Control Services Interface).
+Clients send resource management messages using the MAC Control Services Interface.
 The CMTS maps the resource management messages to the resource management protocol used over the backbone (e.g., IETF DiffServ).
 It also maps the resource management message to the resource management protocol used over the access link (i.e., DOCSIS 1.1).